The top retro-future movies from the 1970s

 This is the setting for George Lucas' landmark directorial debut, a visually stunning film that falls into the same type of thoughtful sci-fi that people like Stanley Kubrik were doing at the time.

 It's eerie, moody, and yet another '70s vision of the future where the Earth has been deemed uninhabitable — plus, society is run by super smooth android police.

 Commercially, it was a complete disaster, but cinematically it's a fantastic movie that, unlike some of the other movies on this list, definitely stands the test of time.

-Oh the days of "special effects" clearly just meant painting them directly onto the film.
+Oh, the days when "special effects" clearly just meant painting them directly onto the film.

 And apparently in the future, when we have achieved artificial gravity and deep space travel, bad guys just wear motorcycle helmets from the late '70s.
 Hey, fine by me.

-A Clockwork Orange was no exception, but it definitely was very of the 1970s, with Malcolm McDowel's sweet bowler hat, dorky — er, trendy — haircut and a bad A jumpsuit to boot.
+A Clockwork Orange was no exception, but it definitely was very of the 1970s, with Malcolm McDowell's sweet bowler hat, dorky — er, trendy — haircut, and a bad A jumpsuit to boot.

 Basically, apparently in the future Britain just becomes an endless string of violence and milk-drinking.
 That really sums up all of A Clockwork Orange, including the book, yet somehow it's one of the most seminal films not just from the '70s, but of cinema in the 20th Century.

 Sometime in the 1970s, it became really clear that we had been treating the planet like crap for the last 100 years or so.
 Maybe due to things like rivers catching on fire.

 The fear of humanity going too far is by no means a Hollywood trend that started recently—films like Silent Running, among others, envisioned a future where plants could no longer survive on Earth and were instead meticulously curated in space stations, until such time that Earth was suitable for botanicals again (**cough** Wall-E **cough**).